salvatoreolivieri/slidev/slides.md

 - ⏳ **Copilot** - Have a personal assistant while you write code
 - 👨🏻‍🎨 **Locofy** - Improve development workflow converting Figma designs to code
 - 👾 **ChatGpt** - Debug like a pro
-- 👨🏻‍🔬 **Airtest** - Write effortless Unit Testing for your code base
+- 👨🏻‍🔬 **Refraction** - Write effortless Unit Testing for your code base
 - 🔍 **Perplexity** - Stay up to date with web development trends saving a tons of time

 <!--